February is Black History Month and in honor of this tradition let us explore the Cleo Murdoch Center Mural & the Stories behind the images.

 BNSF & Arizona Lumber & Timber Co.

-With the early diversity among Flagstaff residents came, as was common across the U.S. at the time, two sides of the same coin.
-One side of acceptance, and a community of folks coming together to build and establish a new town.
-The other side of racial tension, and the divisiveness and fear that comes along with it.
-Especially as the ideas of the U.S. as a whole and particularly the South began to seep into the American Southwest, where it had previously been less prominent and pervasive.
+With the early diversity among Flagstaff residents, came two sides of the same coin.
+One side of acceptance and a community of folks, regardless of race and religion, coming together to build and establish a new town.
+The other side one of racial tension and the divisiveness and fear that comes along with it.
+This became especially true as the ideology of the U.S. as a whole, and particularly the South, began to seep into the American Southwest.
+Where it had previously been less prominent and pervasive.

-This segregation of communities would become most apparent during and after WWII when the Camp Navajo Ordnance Depot was built outside of town and Flagstaff became a hot spot for lumberjacks.
+The segregation within the communities of Flagstaff became most apparent during and after WWII when the Camp Navajo Ordnance Depot was built outside of town and Flagstaff became a hot spot for lumberjacks.
 During the 1940’s the population of Flagstaff essentially doubled, and a majority of the workers were minorities.
-This included a large number of Black lumber workers from the South were migrating to Flagstaff and the surrounding areas to take advantage of stable, well paying jobs at the mill, and often to escape the growing racial tensions of their home states.
+This included a large number of Black lumber workers from the South who were migrating to Flagstaff and the surrounding areas to take advantage of stable, well paying jobs at the mill, and often to escape the growing racial tensions of their home states.